 Medications used during labor increase the likelihood that your baby will not tolerate contractions well.
 When you use medications to cause contractions or to relieve pain during contractions, your baby will be monitored continuously to ensure any changes in heart rate are recognized.

 Unless you are planning an unassisted home birth, having no monitoring is basically an impossibility.
-You are paying your health care provider to alert you if anything becomes unhealthy, and monitoring is one of the ways they do that.
+You are paying your midwife to alert you if anything becomes unhealthy, and monitoring is one of the ways a midwife will do that.

 With intermittent monitoring you will spend a designated amount of time being monitored, maybe so many minutes per hour or two, and the rest of the time will be free to move around.
-The monitoring may be done with a fetoscope, doptone or by attaching an electronic fetal monitor to you.
-It is sometimes necessary to remind nurses that you want to be taken off the electronic fetal monitor when you choose to use intermittent monitoring.
+The monitoring may be done with a sthethoscope, fetoscope, Pinard Horn, doptone or by attaching an electronic fetal monitor to you.

-In some situations, such as when you choose to use a medication, it is necessary to monitor your baby continuously.
+In some situations, such as when you choose to use a medication or some types of inductions, it is necessary to monitor your baby continuously.
 This can be done with an electronic fetal monitor, telemetry unit or internal monitor.
-This option allows you the least mobility.

 There are some experts who are concerned about the use of ultrasound in monitoring.
 They feel that it has not been fully tested to ensure safety.